krrgit/EntryGameEngine/README.md

 ### Renderer

 ### Renderer API Abstraction
 There exists some abstraction between the renderer and the Citro3D library.
-If there are no plants to implement an editor which runs on PC, or support other APIs, this abstraction may be removed for potentially better performance.
+If there are no plans to implement an editor application on PC, or support other APIs, this abstraction may be removed for potentially better performance.